seasyhuang/PM-Replacement/README.md

 # pm-replacement
 auto practice scheduler

-> python scheduler_new.py [name of excel] [number of practices] [o] [maximum number of members missing]
+Sample usage: `python scheduler_new.py [name of excel] [number of practices] [maximum number of members missing]`

 arguments:
 1) path to excel file (see example for format) - ex. test_twice.xlsx
 2) number of desired practices. code will provide +1 date for filming - ex.
 4
-3) (optional) include "o" as an argument to generate non-full house practice schedule. otherwise, will provide full house only practices. if no argument for 4 provided, assumes maximum missing 1 member
-4) (optional) specify maximum number of members that can be missing
+3) (optional) optional argument to generate non-full house practice schedule. denotes maximum number of members that can be missing - ex.
+2

 answers to questions that i had:
 - main: https://stackoverflow.com/questions/419163/what-does-if-name-main-do#419185